Protection Paladin Best Covenants, Soulbinds, and Conduits — Shadowlands 9.0.5

 - Shielding Words applies a shield after you heal with Word of Glory.
 As this is only really cast when it is free, it is lower down on the list.

 - Golden Path provides passive healing to Consecration.
 The healing it provides is very minor and should not be chased after for that purpose.
 It is a nice perk rather than a powerful modification of a spell.

 - Royal Decree adds a nice perk to Guardian of Ancient Kings where it makes your next Word of Glory free; additionally it reduces the cooldown of Guardian of Ancient Kings.

 - Divine Call reduces the cooldown of Divine Shield when you take damage, but this cooldown reduction has a cooldown of its own making this conduit very unappealing.

 Protection Paladin Finesse Conduits

 - Pure Concentration allows your Concentration Aura to also reduce the duration of Fear effects.
 Very specific conditions are required for you to need this conduit.
-It is more of a "I will take it if I need it" rather than a "I must use it".
+It is more of an "I will take it if I need it" than an "I must use it".

 Choosing the right Covenant

 Before going more in depth about Covenants it is important to understand that any of the 4 Covenants can be played as a Protection Paladin.
 There will definitely be better and worse options but the choice will not be hindering your daily activities.